Does Agile Fare Better In A Pandemic?

 We encounter problems – big or small – every day, but our attitudes to these problems may be very different.

-A solution mindset, on the other hand, means we are focusing on solving the problem and not get stuck.
+On the other hand, a solution mindset means we are focusing on solving the problem and not getting stuck.
 It starts – this may seem contrary to our previous argument – by truly understanding the problem and especially what lies behind it, not just what is lurking on the surface.
 This step of ‘painstorming’ is not done to lament about a problem and turning it inside out and upside down until you are so lost that you can no longer make head or tail of it.

 It is about capturing the real pain points so that you understand the problem and what benefits the end-user (be it your customer or employee) is hoping to gain.

 That way, you will not only ensure that your solution will be of high value to your end-user, but it also allows you to break down problems and make them more manageable.